FIX94/Nintendont/README.md

 * Only XBOX360 **wired version** is supported (VID=0x045e, PID=0x028e)
 * You control player 1.
 * Tested on Wii with Super Mario Sunshine on SD card.
+* If the button layout is not perfect, try _L+Back_ to turn buttons quarter clockwise.
+(Nintendont feature.)

 ### HOWTO ###
 * Connect your XBOX360 controller then start Nintendont-XBOX360.
 (Order is optional.)